peterchijioke/twitter-auth-api-accessment/README.md

 NOTE: Create an environment file called .env, this is where you keep your security related keys, read your twitter consumer key from it also.

+Past the below on the .env file you created in the root directory, for test purpose

+REACT_APP_CLIENT_SECRET=we3rhg5gK6AbWlbItcjbeY2lHIDWJYjMnQnAJDXKi29dl1ee2p
+REACT_APP_TWITTER_CLIENT_ID=ZDB5NHV2NmphUlhIMHlYUkxTb3c6MTpjaQ

 # Example usage command
 npm start